Edmonds Outdoor Movie Night

 Center City Cinema, downtown Seattle

-Movies show in downtown-area parks, including Cascade Playground, Hing Hay Park and Freeway Park, on select Friday and Saturday nights through Aug.
-27. Pre-movie activities start at 7 p.m. and the movies begin at dusk.
+Movies show in downtown-area parks, including Cascade Playground, Hing Hay Park and Freeway Park, on select Friday and Saturday nights through Sept.
+8. Pre-movie activities start around 6 or 7 p.m. and the movies begin at dusk.

-Details: Downtown-area Seattle parks (check website for locations).
-Select Fridays and Saturdays through Aug.
-27. Free.
+Details: Various downtown-area Seattle parks.
+Select Fridays and Saturdays through Sept.
+8. Free.

 Movies at the Mural, Seattle Center

 Seattle Center’s outdoor summer movie series features a giant screen near the Space Needle at the Mural Amphitheatre.
 Picnics encouraged, no pets.
 Movies show on Saturdays at dusk (around 9 p.m.).
-Line-up highlights include "The Princess Bride" and "Shang-Chi and the Legend of the 10 Rings."
+Line-up highlights include "The Princess Bride" and "Black Panther: Wakanda Forever."
 Note that this series is more teen- and adult-oriented.

 Three Dollar Bill Outdoor Cinema, Capitol Hill

 Three Dollar Bill Cinema is a nonprofit with several programs supporting LGBTQ films.
-Arrive early for seating, preshow entertainment and concessions opening at 7 p.m.
-Movies start when it gets dark, by 9 p.m.
-Turn up for "The Birdcage" (Aug.
-14) and "Purple Rain" (Aug.
-28).
+Arrive early for seating, preshow entertainment and concessions.
+Movies start when it gets dark, by 7 or 8 p.m.
+Turn up for "Little Richard: I Am Everything" (Aug.
+20) and "The Wiz" (Aug.
+27).

-Details: See the website for locations in Seattle.
-Aug.
-14 and 28.
+Details: See the website for schedule and locations in Seattle.
+Friday, July 28; Sundays Aug.
+13–27.
 Free.

-Movies begin at dusk, refreshments for sale.
+Enjoy live pre-movie music performances.
+Movies begin approximately 15 minutes after sunset, refreshments for sale (cash only).
 Locations vary by date.

 Sail-In Cinema, Everett

 Catch family movies Friday nights in July and August at the only waterfront movie series in Snohomish County.
-Bring a blanket and low-back chairs, and don't forget to dress in layers since it can get chilly by the water.
-If you plan to arrive by boat, guest moorage is available at Port of Everett’s North Guest Docks 6 (west end) and 7 and a radio frequency is provided so you can listen to the movie from your boat.
+Bring a blanket and low-back chairs, and don’t forget to dress in layers since it can get chilly by the water.
+If you plan to arrive by boat, guest moorage is available at Port of Everett’s North Guest Docks 7, and a radio frequency is provided so you can listen to the movie from your boat.
 Movie start times vary by date, so be sure to check the website before heading out.

-Details: Boxcar Park, Friday evenings through Aug.19.
-Free.
+Details: Boxcar Park, Friday evenings through Aug.
+25. Free.

 Eastside outdoor movies